Last Updated on by Jeremy

 For airfare, we averaged well over a penny per point.
 For hotels we were above and below depending on the property.
-In any case, when you factor in the credit card fees for associated credit cards like the Chase United, Chase Sapphire, or American Express Hilton we used to acquire our points (~$300 per person after perks).
+In any case, when you factor in the credit card fees for associated credit cards like the Chase United, American Express Hilton we used to acquire our points (~$300 per person after perks).

 - For more of the best travel reward credit cards, click the previous link or apply directly at the links above (US only).

 Going beyond just the base points spending, many of the hotels also gave us some pretty sweet perks either automatically (Dhevatara and Le Relax) or thanks to Angie's Hilton diamond status, including the following that we actually used: